RivaD2/personal/vanilla-to-react-features/README.md

 - Options here are:
   - I could could use 3 `useState` hooks for each type of input
   - I could use 1 `useState` hook to manage/remember input data
+- I also need state for the validation message since I want to store the success message coming from the server

 **What type of functions might be needed?**

 - For a signup form, I will need a function to handle the default behavior of the form event.
 - This function should also do a `POST` request user endpoint that will send back the validated data to the client
+- I also need a function to handle changes to the inputs

 **Sample Request using HTTPie**